Tampa Pedestrian Accident Lawyers Advocate for Injured Victims

 As a pedestrian accident victim, you have legal rights.
 Insurance companies may try to offer you a low settlement or accuse you of being at fault for your injuries to minimize their losses.
 In these cases, it is vital to have a compassionate, aggressive law firm with years of experience in personal injury law on your side.

 For more than 35 years, RTRLAW has been fighting for the rights of our clients.
-Our hardworking personal injury attorneys will fight the insurance company on your behalf to get you the maximum compensation you deserve.
+Our hardworking personal injury attorneys will fight the insurance company on your behalf to get you the most compensation possible in your case.

 You can meet with one of our tenacious personal injury lawyers at our Tampa office or at any of our office locations.
 For your convenience, we can meet with you at your home, workplace or even at the hospital.
 What’s more, we can take care of all the necessary paperwork electronically by phone, text or email.
 We make it as simple as possible for you to get your case started and will communicate with you every step of the way to make sure you’re kept in the loop on your matter.